Where Your Money Goes | Community Outreach

 Where Your Money Goes: Planet & Community Impact

 Each year the amount of trash, mattresses, and furniture alone is enough to fill 4 football fields.
 Sadly, a massive amount of this trash gets left on the street, and swept into the ocean.
 Take a look at this picture of Isla Vista after a move-out.
-We are working hard to eliminate unnecessary waste, especially given the close proximity our properties share with the ocean.
-Anything you can do and reuse/repurpose will go a long for our planet.
+We do everything we can to protect our planet.

 Heart & Soul

 Who doesn’t love the smell of fresh coffee in the morning or a nice Sunday breakfast?
-Every day at sunrise The Grandparents of Campus 880 put out fresh coffee and fresh fruit for the resident to start their day with.
-On top of that, each Sunday-they serve up a hot pancake breakfast topped with fresh fruit and juice for the residents to enjoy.
-All this comes from two individuals who truly love where they live and what they do.
-You may be asking just who are these two individuals-well let’s take a look and go into detail about the great story of Reyna & Julio.
+On occasion, “the grandparents” of Campus 880 put out fresh coffee and fresh fruit for the residents.
+Julio and Reyna are the managers who look after the students of Campus 880.
+Most Sundays they serve a hot pancake breakfast topped with delicious fresh fruit and juice for the residents to enjoy.

-Reyna & Julio grew up as neighbors in Mexico City.
-They often played and shared meals as they grew up.
-Julio ran a tire shop for 18 years and Reyna was a pre school teacher for 15 years.
+Reyna and Julio grew up as neighbors in Mexico City.
+They often played together and shared meals as they grew up.
+Julio ran a tire shop for 18 years and Reyna was a preschool teacher for 15 years.
 Flash forward to 36 years of marriage and their love still grows.
-They share one son ( Pedro) who is married and they have a 4-year-old grandson.
+They have one son, Pedro, and a 4-year-old grandson.

 In the News:

 Unlike other property managers, Ed St. George is dedicated to the Isla Vista community.